Diarrhea is when you pass loose or watery stool.

 Also call your doctor if:

-Over-the-counter supplements that contain healthy bacteria, called probiotics, may help prevent diarrhea associated with antibiotics.
-Yogurt with active or live cultures is a good source of these healthy bacteria.
+Over-the-counter supplements that contain healthy bacteria may help prevent diarrhea caused by taking antibiotics.
+These are called probiotics.
+Yogurt with active or live cultures is also a good source of these healthy bacteria.

 The following healthy steps can help you prevent illnesses that cause diarrhea: